 Most military service personnel already know about VA loans.
-Backed by the federal Department of Veterans Affairs, these loans help vets and current military members buy safe and affordable houses.
+The VA loan program, through the Department of Veterans Affairs, help veterans and current military members buy safe and affordable houses.

 The Federal Housing Administration subsidizes loans for civilians who need help buying into the real estate market.

 A vet may have both options — an FHA or a VA loan.
 Or a vet may choose neither option and apply for a conventional loan.